From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 c.
 Rinsing and drying thoroughly

 Once you have cleaned the burner tubes and igniter, rinse them thoroughly with clean water.
 Make sure to remove all traces of soap or cleaning solution.
-After rinsing, use paper towels or a cloth to dry the burner tubes and igniter.
+After rinsing, use paper towels or a cloth to dry the burner tubes and ignite.
 This will prevent any water spots or streaks from forming.

 Step 5: Reassembling Your Griddle